 Here is an old, but very good RHEL blog post that explains user namespaces.

 A somewhat oversimplified definition is that a user namespace amounts to a mapping of a user id within a container to another user id outside the container.
-RSPM git builders utilize user namespaces, along with other container technologies, to isolate the R process that builds the R package.
+RStudio Package Manager (RSPM) git builders utilize user namespaces, along with other container technologies, to isolate the R process that builds the R package.
 This provides better security, especially if the R package includes pre- or post-build scripts.

 Calculating User Namespace Requirements

 While building an R package, RSPM uses two user namespaces.
 The Git.BuildConcurrency setting controls the number of concurrent Git builds in RSPM per git builder.
 To determine the number of user namespaces you will potentially need, you can perform a calculation like this:

 - Number of git builders using tag polling = tagBuilders

 - Git.BuildConcurrency setting (defaults to 25) = buildConcurrency

 - Number of git builders using commit polling = commitBuilders